 Consumer trust in ads is dwindling.
 To earn or regain that trust, publishers and brands must include ratings, expert opinions, or gaming studies in their native advertising.
 Do you have a legitimate app that people love to play?
 Flaunt those five-star reviews.
 Was your game included in a top-10 list by a leading publisher?
 Promote that good press in your messaging.

 Start with a small request

 ‘Install this game’ can seem like a daunting request — especially if you’re catching consumers at the end of an article and between online activities.
 Instead smaller asks like ‘Try this game for 1 minute’ can generate more clicks and conversions.
 In fact, advertisers told Zalta that people who click on these ads end up staying and engaging with their game.
 They just needed a little incentive to get their foot in the door.

 Tap into gaming marketing trends every week

 As the gaming market grows, consumer behaviors and marketing trends continue to evolve.
-That’s why Taboola Trends updates weekly with image, video, and title trends in each content category, platform, and country.
+That’s why Taboola Trends updates weekly with image, video, and headline trends in each content category, platform, and country.
 When you’re planning your ads or getting ready to launch your new campaigns, you need to know what audiences want to see right now — and how to deliver it to them.